 184. For the past 20 years, the Ie Samoa Programme has supported women's economic empowerment while preserving cultural treasures such as the Ie Samoa (fine mats).
 These fine mats are particularly important as they are exchanged as high value traditional gifts at important events such as weddings, funerals, bestowal of chiefly titles and are regarded as wealth and heirloom products.
-This programme
+This programme was started in 1995 by, Women in Business Incorporated (WIBDI) as a national revitalization project for the fine mats facilitated through. a sponsor-weaver scheme where weavers are sponsored by the buyer or sponsor and WIBDI is the bridge financier.
+Most if not all the sponsors were working women in partnerships with women weavers.
+The project was later supported by the Government of Samoa with the establishment of the Fine mat Steering Committee, hosted by the MWCSD and chaired by the Prime Minister.

 185. The Samoa Victim Support Group (SVSG) plays a critical role in the promotion and implementation of national and targeted programmes to protect and support victims of violence and abuse.
 They work closely with the Ministry of Police and Ministry of Justice and Courts Administration and with funding and in-kind support from the government, development partners, the private sector and the community; the SVSG provides the only national shelter that houses women and children victims of violence and sexual abuse.
 SVSG also has village representatives that build the support network on this important service.
 They also implement the "Nofotane Project" which aims to improve the economic empowerment of women and to increase women's participation in domestic and community matters.
-This project has reached over 5,000 women across Samoa.
+This project has reached over 5.000 women across Samoa.

-186. The National Human Rights Institution has developed and published four State of Human Rights in Samoa Reports since establishment in 2016 highlighting various human rights and women's rights issues including undertaking of the National Public Inquiry into Family Violence in Samoa in 2018.
+and published four State of Human Rights in Samoa Reports since establishment in 2016 highlighting various human rights and women's rights issues including undertaking of the National Public Inquiry into Family Violence in Samoa in 2018.
 In May 2016, it was graded as an "A Status" in the GANHRI's Accreditation meeting in May 2016.
 This achievement has made the NHRI Samoa the first in the Pacific region to be awarded an "A status" and it means the Office of the Ombudsman/N.H.R.I is now able to engage with various human rights bodies and participate independently at the UN Human Rights Council and its subsidiary bodies.